inkarkat/vim-mark/README.md

 - vim-highlight-hero ([vimscript #5922](http://www.vim.org/scripts/script.php?script_id=5922)) can also highlight the current word or selection, has some flexibility with regard to whitespace matching, is limited to the current window.
+- high-str (https://github.com/Pocco81/high-str.nvim) is a Neovim-only plugin that can highlight the visual selection in multiple, configurable colors.

 USAGE
 ------------------------------------------------------------------------------